 Historically, the Courts in Australia viewed engagement rings as gifts.
 If the ring was given in contemplation of marriage, but the marriage did not go ahead, the person who gave the ring is entitled to have the ring back because it would be unconscionable to retain the ring (Muchinski v Dodds (1985) 160 CLR 583).
 In Papathanasopoulos v Vacapoulos NSWC 502, the parties separated 10 days after engagement.
 It was decided that the ring was a “conditional gift” that would only become property if the parties proceeded with the marriage.
 As the marriage did not take place, Mrs. P had to return the ring.

 How jewelry is treated during property settlement proceedings will vary depending on the facts of each case.
 There is no fixed position as to how jewelry should be treated.

 Parties often choose to exclude jewelry from the property pool due to its sentimental value.
 This may be true in cultures where jewelry is commonly exchanged as gifts from family members for the married couple.
 In this instance, it may be important to consider who was the intended recipient of the gift.
 Was the gift meant to be for the equal benefit of both parties, or sole benefit of one party.

-Jewelry is also often excluded due to its nominal value.
-The value of jewelry for the purposes of property settlement is not its initial purchase price, but its current second-hand value.
-If the value cannot be agreed upon, then a licensed jewelry valuer will need to be used.
+Jewellery is also often excluded due to its nominal value.
+The value of jewellery for the purposes of property settlement is not its initial purchase price, but its current second-hand value.
+If the value cannot be agreed upon, then a licensed jewellery valuer will need to be used.

-In summary, there is no fixed position on how jewelry should be treated.
+In summary, there is no fixed position on how jewellery should be treated.
 It can be treated as a gift and it can be excluded due to its sentimental value.
-However, where parties have opted to include jewelry as part of the property pool, the Court have not seemed to have objected.
+However, where parties have opted to include jewellery as part of the property pool, the Court has not objected.